Public Humanities Award for Leadership in Practice and Community 2025

 How to apply

-Please submit a three page proposal to info@chcinetwork.org listing:
+Please submit a two page proposal to info@chcinetwork.org listing:

 Timetable